LowRank.Decomposition

 property xr_components#

-Alias for xr_ccurves — the XR component curves.
+Alias for xr_ccurves — the XR elution-curve parameter objects.

 property uv_components#

-Alias for uv_ccurves — the UV component curves.
+Alias for uv_ccurves — the UV elution-curve parameter objects.

 get_num_components()#